 Symptoms like cutting are often described as “just crazy.”
-In fact they are, in some ways, wise.
+In fact, they are in some ways wise.
 They can be thought of as a person’s best attempt to become calm in the face of utter aloneness.
-Despite the fact that they are ultimately hurtful, both the intention and the short-term effect of self-harming behaviors are, in a way, helpful to the sufferer.
+Despite the fact that cutting is not a healthy, long-term coping strategy, the intention is to find relief and the short-term effect of cutting is helpful to the sufferer.

 Time and again, my patients are relieved when I share this positive understanding of their self-harming behaviors.
 I invite them to approach their behavior with a stance of curiosity and compassion for themselves.

 Symptoms like cutting won’t go away until the sufferer has other ways to calm their emotional overwhelm.
 To ask someone to stop cutting without offering alternative ways to achieve comfort is akin to asking a trapeze artist to give up their safety net.
 Renee and I experimented with many ways to help calm her emotions such as:

 Talking about light-hearted things like her favorite television shows

 Calling a trusted friend